iKintosh/ETNA_EDA/README.md

 ## Results
 Findings of this EDA could be found in [eda_notebook](https://github.com/iKintosh/ETNA_EDA/blob/master/notebook/eda_notebook.ipynb).

-The results are also stored as HTML file for the ease of sharing.

 ## How to install

 If you want to play with the data or the report you may install and set up the environment.